xialang2012/AircraftsFinder/README.md

 Besides, we are producing the global aircrafts data on Amazon EC2, and you can view it online now: http://ec2-54-201-29-225.us-west-2.compute.amazonaws.com

+## Algorithm
+The detailed algorithm and theory can be found from our paper, https://www.sciencedirect.com/science/article/pii/S0924271618301345

 ## Acknowledgments

 * We thank for USGS and AWS to provide data and calculation resource.